OpenDreamKit/OpenDreamKit.github.io/meetings/2017-04-26-ProjectReviewPresentations/KPI.md

 Very difficult:
  - VRE toolkit, not VRE deployments themselves
- - citability in collaborative software much harder than academic papers
+ - Citability in collaborative software is much harder than academic papers
- - difficulty in claiming credit
+ - Difficulty in claiming credit for 100% of the impact
 ---

 ## Types of Key Performance Indicators

- - unique visits on specific websites
+ - OpenDreamKit's website statistics
- - downloads/installs (but parts of larger systems, different from new users, etc)
+ - Downloads/installs (but parts of larger systems, different from new users, etc)
- - citation counts of specific papers (consortium papers, but lag)
+ - Citation counts of specific papers (consortium papers, but lag)
- - breakdown workshop attendance counts
+ - Breakdown workshop attendance counts
  - contribution measurements on software
  - **success stories**
 ---

 ## KPI process

+ - Dificulty in choosing the msot meaningful indicators
  - We could do better, and compiling them this time taught us a lesson.
  - Need to document the process itself

 ---

 ## KPI 1: More effective collaborations between researchers